laszloszucs/jungle_timer/README.md

 Keys to use :

-F1 to start your red buff countdown
+1 to start your red buff countdown

-F2 to start your blue buff countdown
+2 to start your blue buff countdown

-F3 to start enemy red buff countdown
+3 to start enemy red buff countdown

-F4 to start enemy blue buff countdown
+4 to start enemy blue buff countdown

-F5 to start drake countdown
+5 to start drake countdown

-F6 to start baron Nashor countdown
+6 to start baron Nashor countdown

-F7 to pause all timers
+7 to pause all timers

-F8 to reset all timers
+8 to reset all timers

 Vocal queues are used 30 before up time and when the buffs respawn.

+NEW : You can now configure your own keys !

 NB : If you have troubles getting keys macros working, try running this program as administrator (right click on the program and then "run as administrator").